sealuzh/cloud-workbench/README.md

 Simply deploy new releases with `bundle exec cap production deploy`

 WARNING: This will restart the background job workers and should fail if there are currently running jobs.
-Worker restart can be avoided by passing the live attribute `bundle exec cap production deploy[live]`.
+Worker restart can be avoided by setting the live variable to true or passing it like `bundle exec cap production deploy live=true`.
-This is especially useful for GUI updates
+This is especially useful for GUI only updates

+NOTE: Active schedules will be temporarily disabled during deployment.

 ## Benchmarks